Second Presbyterian Early Childhood Learning Center is now enrolling for the 2020-21 school year!

 Contact the ECLC Director at email@example.com if you are interested in enrolling your child.

 Our program began in 1971 as a Parents’ Day Out and has evolved into the early childhood program that it is today.
-We strive through a developmentally appropriate curriculum and a Christian environment to assist in a child’s social, emotional, intellectual and physical growth.
-We believe that each child is unique, should be treated with respect, and should be valued as a child.
+We strive to meet each child’s social, emotional, intellectual and physical needs through developmentally appropriate, child-centered curriculum.
+ECLC believes that each child is unique, should be treated with respect, and be valued as a child.
 We will respect the needs of each child in the context of his or her family as we believe that families are the first and most important teachers in a child’s life.
 Teachers understand that they are role models and that a trusting relationship is vital to a child’s healthy development.
 The relationships that we build with our families and that they build with other families enable us to provide a strong, supportive community.

 Infants, Toddlers and Early Years children will receive warm, responsive and consistent care, which will foster social, emotional, and cognitive development.
 The development of trust between the teacher and child is crucial to the well-being of the child.

 Our teachers demonstrate care, love, and respect for each individual child.
-Each teacher has a job description to help guide and measure his or her performance, and teachers are required to attend ongoing professional development workshops and training.
+A background check is completed on all staff through the Family Care Safety Registry and a nationwide criminal record check.
+Each staff has a job description to help guide and measure his or her performance, and are required to attend ongoing professional development workshops and training.